Link Prediction Accuracy on Real-World Networks Under Non-Uniform Missing Edge Patterns: Introduction

-Various efforts have been made to address the issue of non-uniform missingness patterns in link prediction.
-A recent study proposed a computationally efficient link prediction algorithm for egocentrically sampled networks~\cite{li2023link}.
-However, systematic comparisons between missingness patterns and their effects on link prediction algorithms are lacking.
-The majority of empirical evaluations are conducted on relatively small numbers of networks, resulting in limited knowledge about how various missingness patterns affect link prediction accuracy on networks in different domains.
-This situation raises questions about whether a selected prediction method is appropriate for a missingness pattern and whether any methods consistently achieve good results across different missingness patterns.
+Some efforts have been made to address the issue of non-uniform missing-edge patterns in link prediction; in particular, a recent study proposed a computationally efficient link prediction algorithm for egocentrically sampled networks~\cite{li2023link}.
+However, systematic comparisons between missing-edge patterns and their effects on link prediction accuracies are lacking.
+We aim here to address this shortcoming through a thorough study over numerous networks, missing-edge patterns, and link prediction algorithms, with a focus on whether a selected prediction method is appropriate for a given missing-edge pattern and whether any method consistently achieves good results across different missing-edge patterns and domains.

-To address these questions, we conducted a study using 250 structurally diverse real-world network datasets from ICON~\cite{clauset2016colorado}.
-These networks originate from $6$ different disciplines: biological ($47\%$), economic ($4\%$), informational ($5\%$), social ($30\%$), technological ($10\%$), and transportation ($4\%$).
-To simulate a diverse range of missing edge patterns across various real-world scenarios, we applied 20 distinct missingness functions grouped into 5 different categories: Node-Based, Edge-Based, DFS (Depth-First Search), Neighbor-Based, and Node-Jump-Based methods.
+To address these questions, we conducted a systematic study with 250 structurally diverse real-world network datasets from ICON~\cite{clauset2016colorado}.
+These networks originate from six different disciplinary domains: i) biological ($47\%$), ii) economic ($4\%$), iii) informational ($5\%$), iv) social ($30\%$), v) technological ($10\%$), and vi) transportation ($4\%$).
+To simulate a diverse range of missing-edge patterns across various real-world scenarios, we applied 20 distinct missing-edge patterns grouped into five different categories: edge-based, node-based, depth-first search (DFS), neighbor-based, and jump-based methods.
 We then assessed the effectiveness of 9 link prediction algorithms, encompassing 4 different families: local similarity measures, matrix factorization, embedding methods, and ensemble learning.

-Our findings emphasize the importance of considering specific dataset domains and associated missing edge patterns (how the data was sampled) when selecting suitable prediction algorithms.
-The impact of missingness patterns on different link prediction algorithm families is significant, with no single family consistently outperforming others.
-As such, a one-size-fits-all approach may not capture the intricacies of real-world network data.
-Notably, however, while there is no universally optimal link prediction method for all missingness patterns, ensemble learning achieves the best results in over $40\%$ of our cases studied.
-Our results shed new light on the predictability of missing links under a wide variety of practical circumstances.
-We conclude by discussing the limitations of our study and identifying opportunities for further improvement in these results.